Collaborative Divorce Attorneys in Minnesota

 If the answer to all three of the above questions is “yes,” then a collaborative divorce is most likely the right path to take.
 Even if you aren’t able to say “yes” to everything, you might still consider a collaborative divorce under Minnesota law.

 The best way to know if it is right for you is to contact an attorney.
-Our firm’s collaborative divorce lawyers in Minnesota offer free consultations to all prospective clients.
+Our firm’s collaborative divorce lawyers in Minnesota offer a confidential case evaluation.
 We can help you determine the best action for you and your spouse to take.
-Call (763) 323-6555 for a free consultation.
+Call (763) 323-6555 for a consultation.